hakdogan/jenkins-pipeline/README.md

 FROM jenkins:2.60.3
 ```

-If we run the following command in the same directory as the ``docker-compose.yml`` file, the Sonarqube and Jenkins containers will run up.
+If we run the following command in the same directory as the ``docker-compose.yml`` file, the Sonarqube and Jenkins containers will up and run.

 ```
 docker-compose -f docker-compose.yml up --build